exoscale/terraform-provider-exoscale/docs/guides/migration-of-ssh-keypair.md

 # Migrating from ssh_keypair to ssh_key

--> This migration guide applies to Exoscale Terraform Provider **version 0.31.0 or above**.
+-> This migration guide applies to Exoscale Terraform Provider **version 0.31.0 to 0.53.2**.

 This page helps you migrate from an `exoscale_ssh_keypair` resource (deprecated) to the new `exoscale_ssh_key`.